dlebauer/pecan-priors/README.md

+# update

+: this code is now being maintained at https://github.com/PecanProject/pecan/edit/master/modules/priors/vignettes/priors_demo.Rmd

 Generating Priors based on Data and / or Expert knowledge:
 ========================================================

-update: this code is now being maintained at https://github.com/PecanProject/pecan/edit/master/modules/priors/vignettes/priors_demo.Rmd

 Fitting priors to data (point estimates, all grass species in GLOPNET).
 -------------------------